UKPLab/lsdsem2017-story-cloze/README.md

 * Run the data generation via:
     ```$python3 run.py <dest_csv> <config.yaml>```
 * The output file `<dest_csv>` will be a CSV file in the format of the Story Cloze validation/test sets, containing ROCStories with generated wrong endings.

-# TODO:
-  - update the citation when the paper is published
-  - push to github and created a news item

 [//]: # (Reference links.
 Thanks SO - http://stackoverflow.com/questions/4823468/store-comments-in-markdown-syntax)